-K. Failure to Make Discovery; to Produce Documentary Evidence; to Comply With Request for Admission.
-A party, upon reasonable notice to other parties and all persons affected thereby, may request an order compelling discovery as follows:
+K. Failure to Make Discovery; to Produce Documentary Evidence; to Comply with Request for Admission. - Following a reasonable attempt to resolve a discovery dispute by the parties and/or their counsel, a party, upon reasonable notice to other parties and all persons affected thereby, may request an order compelling discovery as follows: